10 Steps To Find Closure And Heal After A Relationship Ends

 Discuss Boundaries: Discuss and establish post-breakup boundaries.
 Talk about how you would want to handle future contact, social media connections, mutual friends, and other aspects where your lives intersect.

 End on a Positive Note: Try to end the conversation on a positive note.
-You could express your wishes for their happiness and growth, and tell them there’s no animosity at despite the breakup.
+You could express your wishes for their happiness and growth, and tell them there’s no animosity despite the breakup.

 Finally, please do not give them false hopes.